-If you plug and unplug a flash drive on your computer too many time without safely ejecting it first, you may see this error message “The last USB device you connected to this computer malfunctioned and windows does not recognize it“.
+If you plug and unplug a flash drive on your computer too many times without safely ejecting it first, you may see this error message “The last USB device you connected to this computer malfunctioned and windows do not recognize it“.
 Without safely ejecting the drive, if someone unplugs the usb too many times, it will corrupt the driver and cause this problem.
 To solve this problem follow these fixes.

 Fix-1 Remove Power Supply and reconnect usb-

 This is the simplest hack for this problem which has worked for many users.